Matlosh/Auto-Compiler/README.md

 ```
 gcc main.c -o auto_compiler
 ```
-or any command that lets user to compile the .c file.
+or any command that lets user compile the .c file.

 <br>